amy-tabb/CASS/README.md

 4. Then, you can either import the project to Eclipse (if you used the last option), and build from there, or type `make`.
 If the everything compiled and linked, and you have two executables named `camera-as-scanner` and `aruco-pattern-write`, you are ready to go.

 5. I highly suggest that you download at least one test dataset from [Zenodo data release](http://doi.org/10.5281/zenodo.3677473).
 These datasets are in the format needed for CASS, and you can ensure that everything is correctly configured on your system.

+[6.]
+You can run `make install` to install this code to your system.
+However, this is optional.
+To change the installation directory, add `-DCMAKE_INSTALL_PREFIX=/your/preferred/dir` to the cmake call, or alter this option in cmake-gui.

 ### Alternates